Review Procedures for Districts, Landmarks,

 In order to expedite the application process, the Commission has delegated review authority to the Executive Director for cases involving minor work.
 Minor projects must not significantly change the overall appearance or remove the significant undamaged historic fabric.
 All minor work must clearly meet the Design Guidelines.

 Major projects may change the overall character, appearance, and integrity of the structure.
 Substantial building alterations, demolitions, additions, and new construction are considered major projects and are reviewed at a public hearing.
-Interested parties should submit a request for a Pre-Development Meeting in the Planning Department to begin the review process.
+Interested parties should request a Pre-Development Meeting in the Planning Department to begin the review process.
 An electronic version of all materials must be submitted to the CHAP Staff at least twenty-five (25) calendar days prior to the public hearing date.
 If the application is complete, the project shall be scheduled for a public hearing.

 After an Authorization to Proceed is issued, the applicant may obtain a building permit.